jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 * Phoenix is an order of magnitude faster (due to Elixir's use of the Erlang VM)
 * Your Phoenix code is significantly less likely to descend into spaghetti code (due both to Elixir’s functional programming and Phoenix and Ecto’s learning many lessons from how web apps can go wrong)
+* LiveView means you don't have to learn React
 * You'll be prepared to take advantage of Elixir's advanced features *when their use becomes necessary*

 ## Conclusion